ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 2. Assign the value '3' to that memory address
 3. Return the address and assign it to the variable x
 4. python does this every time you assign value to a variable (old or new)
-5. So the difference is that it may recieve a pointer to that memory addres or the address itself.
+5. It may receive a pointer to that memory address or the address itself.

 > [!info]+  \* about memory address
 >